Health First

 Health First is a not-for-profit community health system located in Brevard County, Florida.
-The fully integrated delivery network (IDN) is led by President/CEO Steven P. Johnson.

 Founded in 1995, Health First operates four hospitals—Cape Canaveral Hospital, Holmes Regional Medical Center, Palm Bay Hospital and Viera Hospital—and is home to the county's only Level II Trauma Center.
 Health First also includes Health First Health Plans, which offers a variety of health insurance options across Central Florida, and Health First Medical Group, a multi-specialty physician group.
 Health First also offers outpatient and wellness services, including fitness centers, home care, hospice care, aging services, and family pharmacies.

 Viera hospital

 The newest hospital, Viera, opened in 2011.
 It cost $166 million.
 It has 100 beds, 273000 sqft.
 There are 250 employees.

 The Viera location also has a separate medical plaza where diagnostic tests are performed, the outpatient family pharmacy resides, and multiple provider offices are located.

 Also, the Pro-Health and Fitness Center is located next to the hospital and medical plaza.